vvilliscool/Company_broke/README.md

 2022-11-11
   - for documentation of these results:
     - making presentation more clear
-    - make sure the meaning of table corret and clear (for everyone even first time seeing)
+    - make sure the meaning of table corret and clear
     - using layouts